-Travel between Madrid, Spain and Lisbon, Portugal by train is: Partially open.
+Travel between Madrid, Spain and Lisbon, Portugal by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/22/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Madrid to Lisbon before traveling.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train to Lisbon from Madrid as this information can change.

-The restriction level for your return train to Madrid, Spain from Lisbon is: Partially open.
+The restriction level for your return train to Madrid, Spain from Lisbon is: Unrestricted.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Portugal
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Portugal

 Conditions of reentry: